Find me at

 1414 Winnipeg Street, Squamish

-Claire is a Registered Physiotherapist with a Masters of Physical Therapy from Queen’s University.
-She has a special interest in orthopaedics, sports injuries and pelvic floor rehabilitation.
-Claire's treatment techniques utilize a combination of manual therapy, dry needling and movement re-education to get you pain free and back doing what you love.
-Claire strives to find the root cause of dysfunction, by assessing whole body movement patterns, biomechanical faults and postures.
+Claire is a Registered Physiotherapist with a Master’s of Physical Therapy from Queen’s University (2014).
+She has a special interest in orthopaedics, sports injury rehab and pelvic floor therapy, using a combination of manual therapy, dry needling/acupuncture and individualized exercises to help you reach your goals.
+Her treatment approach is grounded in listening, educating and empowering her patients.

 ORTHOPAEDIC AND SPORTS INJURIES

 Claire enjoys treating a variety of conditions, ages and activity levels, from acute sports injuries to pregnant mamas, and everything in between.
 She has continued her education through many post-graduate courses, including Advanced Orthopaedic Manual & Manipulative Physiotherapy through the Canadian Physiotherapy Association (Level 3) and has a special interest in the treatment of hip & low back pain, running related injuries, whiplash & neck pain, knee injuries, surgical rehab and TMJ disorders.

 PELVIC HEALTH PHYSIOTHERAPY

 A pelvic floor physiotherapy session will include a detailed assessment of your posture, pelvic, hip and lumbar mechanics/strength and will usually include an internal exam to assess pelvic floor muscle strength and tone.
 Common conditions include bowel and bladder dysfunction (urinary incontinence, urinary frequency/urgency), pelvic organ prolapse, painful sex conditions, prenatal and postnatal pain and exercise, labour preparation & education, and pelvic girdle pain, including SI joint, hip and pubic symphysis dysfunction.
 Helping you return to sport and activity after having babies is one of Claire's passions!

 Intramuscular stimulation (IMS) or Functional Dry Needling (FDN) involves inserting a tiny monofilament (acupuncture) needle into a muscle in order to release shortened bands of muscles tissue and decrease trigger point activity.
 Dry needling is the best treatment for acute and chronic musculoskeletal or neuropathic pain, rehabilitation from injury, and even injury prevention.
 Claire also practices acupuncture styles of needling as well.